mayu-live/framework/klenod-plan.md

   - `PUT`, `PATCH`, `DELETE`, and `OPTIONS` use the handler;
   - unsupported methods return 405;
   - hybrid responses vary on `Accept`.
-- [ ] Render Klenod's closest not-found and error views with their own layout chains and correct 404/500 status codes.
+- [x] Render Klenod's closest not-found and error views with their own layout chains and correct 404/500 status codes.
   - [x] Render route-resolution failures through the closest `+error` view.
-  - [ ] Cover initial and live VDOM render failures with an explicit error-view transition policy.
+  - [x] Keep initial and live VDOM render failures under Mayu's existing error-boundary/render-error-patch policy rather than transitioning a running session to a route error view.
 - [x] Reimplement `mayu routes` from the Klenod router manifest and include the additional segment, handler, and special-view information.